-The clickpath to carry this out is $Services \rightarrow EC2 \rightarrow Services \rightarrow Placement Groups \rightarrow Create Placement Group.
+The navigation path to carry this out is Services > EC2 > Services > Placement Groups > Create Placement Group.
 A name should be set.
-The value of Strategy should be set to Cluster, to localize the nodes.$
+The value of Strategy should be set to Cluster, to localize the nodes.

 The same placement group name can then be set via cmsh for the not-yet-instantiated cloud nodes.
 Setting this means that those nodes are now started in that placement group.